cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

-# Connect to the `gaia-7001` Testnet
+# Connect to the `gaia-6002` Testnet

-_**NOTE:**_ We are aware this documentation is a work in progress.
+Note: We are aware this documentation is a work in progress.
 We are actively working to improve the tooling and the documentation to make this process as painless as possible.
 In the meantime, join the [Validator Chat](https://riot.im/app/#/room/#cosmos_validators:matrix.org) for technical support, and [open issues](https://github.com/cosmos/cosmos-sdk) if you run into any!
 Thanks very much for your patience and support. :)

 ## Setting Up a New Node

 These instructions are for setting up a brand new full node from scratch.
-If you ran a full node on a previous testnet you will need to start from scratch due to some breaking changes in key format.
+If you ran a full node on a previous testnet, please skip to [Upgrading From Previous Testnet](#upgrading-from-previous-testnet).

 ### Install Go